casper-ecosystem/cep18/docs/TUTORIAL.md

 This step includes cloning and preparing the token contract for the deployment.

-1. Clone the Fungible Token contract from the repository
+1. Clone the Fungible Token contract from the repository.

 ```bash